Grand Californian Resort Fact Sheet

 On-property charging privileges

-The literature says I’m staying inside Disney’s California Adventure – do I need a park ticket just to go into the hotel?
+The literature says I’m staying inside Disney California Adventure – do I need a park ticket just to go into the hotel?

-No. Though the Grand Californian is located on the edge of Disney’s California Adventure, with many rooms looking right into the park, anyone may enter the hotel and walk around the grounds.
-Only those using the Grand Californian’s entrance into Disney’s California Adventure will need a park ticket.
+No. Though the Grand Californian is located on the edge of Disney California Adventure, with many rooms looking right into the park, anyone may enter the hotel and walk around the grounds.
+Only those using the Grand Californian’s entrance into Disney California Adventure will need a park ticket.

 Who can use the Grand Californian’s private entrance to DCA?

-According to the signs, the entrance is for Disneyland Resort Guests only, but the only time this seems to be enforced is at park opening.
+According to the signs, the entrance is for Grand Californian Guests only, but the only time this seems to be enforced is at park opening.
 Throughout the day any guests who might be dining at the Grand Californian’s restaurants, etc. have a legitimate reason to use the entrance to enter/exit the park.
 The private entrance opens at the same time the main entrance to DCA opens.
+You must pass through a security checkpoint with a bag check and metal detector.

 Where can I park my car?

-Valet parking is available for $30/day.
-Self-parking is $20 per day for up to two cars on the same reservation number.
+Valet parking is available for $35/day.
+Self-parking is $25 per day.
 The self-parking lot is located across Disneyland Drive.
 If you’re checking in and wish to self-park, it’s easiest to proceed to the resort’s entrance, tell the attendants you are checking in and wish to self park, then go inside and check in.
 After that you can go out and move your car to the self-parking lot.
 It’s about a 5-minute walk to the hotel entrance.
-You will not receive a parking pass – to exit the parking lot either show your room key to the parking lot attendant or use it to operate the gate at the automated parking lot exit.
+You will not receive a parking pass – to exit the parking lot show your room key to the parking lot attendant in the kiosk.

 Where did the robes hanging in the closet come from?